daranzolin/daranzolin.github.io/_posts/2019-12-30-radar-chart-zone-maps.markdown

 <img src="/img/blog/wedges1.png" alt="wedges" align="center"/>

-Looks like most fires are from the southeast zone.
+Note that the slices have been somewhat distorted from the projection.
+But it looks like most fires are from the southeast zone.
 But has that always been the case?
 Our data only goes to 2015, but let's check 10 years.

 {% highlight r %}